lzlhero/dlm3u8/README.md

 Then, download the [dlm3u8 zip package](https://github.com/lzlhero/dlm3u8/archive/refs/heads/master.zip) and extract it to a folder on your computer.
 Add the dlm3u8 folder to the `PATH`.

-For macOS and Linux, make the following files executable:
+For macOS and Linux, make sure the following files are executable:
 ```
 chmod +x dlm3u8
 chmod +x m3u8tomp4